-1 Programme approval
+1. Programme Approval

-The Academic and Advisory Board scrutinises all new programme or course proposals and make recommendations to the Board of Governance about their approval.
+The Academic and Advisory Committee scrutinises all new programme or course proposals and make recommendations to the Board of Governance about their approval.
 No programme or course can be offered at the Academy until it has been approved by the awarding body.
 For programmes with distinct vocational objectives, the views of prospective industry partners should also be sought

-2 Programme specification
+2. Programme Specifications

-The programme specification is included in the Programme Handbooks.
+The programme specifications are included in the Programme Handbooks.
 The specification should provide a summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if he/she takes full advantage of the learning opportunities that are provided.
-(See Part A of the UK Quality Code for more guidance about programme specifications)

-3 Requirements for programme design
+3. Requirements for Programme Design